Apple iPad mini hands-on (2019): A love letter to old fans

 Our full review is still in the works, but I can definitively say this: I'm glad the iPad mini still exists, and it packs some crucial updates that make it worth using in 2019.
 I'm just not convinced it's the right tablet for most people.

 Before we get there, though, we need to run through the basics.
 To anyone hoping Apple would unveil a sleek, new look for the mini, I'm sorry.
 From its sizable forehead and chin (complete with physical home button and Touch ID sensor) to its headphone jack and Lightning connector, the new iPad mini looks exactly like the old one.
-This isn't an issue unique to the mini; the new AIr looks just like the 10.5-inch Pro.
+This isn't an issue unique to the mini; the new Air looks just like the 10.5-inch Pro.
 Still, I can't help but feel a little disappointed that Apple didn't see fit to revise the mini's design after a more than three-year hiatus.
 It just looks a little dated.

 That's not to say there aren't any noticeable changes here, though.
 For instance, the 7.9-inch display up front runs at the same resolution as older minis, but colors are much more vibrant here, and the addition of Apple's TrueTone technology means they look more accurate under different kinds of light.